 The College of New Jersey (TCNJ) has created a culture of constant questioning.
 In small classes, students and faculty members collaborate in a rewarding process.
 They seek to understand fundamental principles, apply key concepts, reveal new problems and pursue lines of inquiry to gain a fluency of thought in their disciplines.
 This transformative process is at the core of the educational experience at The College.

-TCNJ admits a diverse class each year full of ambitious students, eager to build on their earlier education and plunge into new topics.
-In finding a home away from home, ninety-five percent of first year students return their second year.
+TCNJ admits a diverse class each year full of ambitious students, eager to build on their educational foundations and plunge into new topics.
+These students will ultimately find a home away from home on campus, and ninety-five percent of first year students will return for their second year.
 The most successful admits are prepared to steer their own academic pursuits toward post-graduation goals of graduate school, professional training, or satisfying careers.

 Prestigious graduate schools, including the University of Pennsylvania, Georgetown Law School, Maxwell School at Syracuse University, NYU Law School, and Harvard, Yale, and Northwestern Universities, routinely welcome TCNJ alumni into their ranks.
-Eighty-five percent of TCNJ students who apply to medical school are accepted.
+Eighty-four percent of TCNJ students who apply to medical school and other professional programs are accepted.